List of Emmerdale characters introduced in 2016: Rebecca White

 In January 2018, Rebecca planned to emigrate to Australia with her family, taking Sebastian without Robert's knowledge.
 However, Robert hired a private investigator, and discovered the family's plans.
 He took Sebastian, and after seeing Robert leave, the family jumped in the car and went in pursuit.
 However, the consequences end up being tragic as Lachlan has a psychopathic moment and grabs the wheel, steering the vehicle into the path of an oncoming lorry.
 The crash kills both Lawrence and Chrissie, whilst Rebecca is left in a coma, although Lachlan survives with just cuts and bruises.
 He tries killing Rebecca whilst she is in a coma but doesn’t succeed.
 Rebecca is later diagnosed with executive dysfunction, a condition caused by a trauma which leads to memory loss with neurocognitive deficits and behavioural symptoms.

 When she wakes up she agrees to let Robert and Aaron care for their son for his safety, due to her executive dysfunction.
 Shortly thereafter she is gaslit by nephew Lachlan into believing she was responsible for the car crash.
 After she walks in on Robert and Liv unconscious at Mill Cottage, Lachlan prevents her from calling them an ambulance, leading to her realising that Lachlan was responsible and so he kidnaps her and holds her captive in a cabin in the woods.
 After her attempts to reason with him and later escape are unsuccessful, he attempts to kill her, only to change his mind at the last minute for an unknown reason.
 He hands over her care to a nurse who keeps her drugged and locked up.
 During this time, Lachlan has led the villagers to believe that Rebecca has fled of her own free will, leaving her son behind.
 When Lachlan’s crimes come to light, it becomes apparent that Rebecca may have become one of his victims.
 The nurse, upon realising that Lachlan had lied to her and eager to escape prosecution for being his unknowing cohort, releases Rebecca whereupon she is discovered wandering around randomly in the Emmerdale cemetery by Robert, Aaron and Victoria.
 She later departed the village with Ross Barton and Seb for Liverpool.
-In January 2019, Rebecca called Belle and tell to her about Lachlan had been sentenced life imprisonment, much to her relief.
+In January 2019, Rebecca called Belle to tell her that Lachlan had been sentenced to life imprisonment, much to her relief.

+In October 2024, Ross, returns to the village and says they split a couple of years ago and that later on, Rebecca died from surgical complications.